anusha737/Assignments/Assignment-1/README.md

 # web-page

-main2.html is the main webpage file.
+Created a static shopping web page.  main2.html is the main webpage file.